ibm-cloud-docs/image-templates/boot-vsi-image.md

 First, go to the device menu and make sure that you have the correct account permissions to complete the tasks.

 * Go to your console's device menu.
-For more information, see [Navigating to devices](/docs/image-templates?topic=virtual-servers-navigating-devices).
+For more information, see [Navigating to devices](//docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
-Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
+Only the account owner, or a user with the **Manage users** classic infrastructure permission, can adjust the permissions.

-For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).
+For more information about permissions, see [Classic infrastructure permissions](/docs/virtual-servers?topic=virtual-servers-mngclassicinfra).

 ## Booting a virtual server instance from an image
 {: #booting-a-vsi-from-an-image_steps}